 Moody's uses the MIG scale for U.S. municipal cash flow notes, bond anticipation notes and certain other short-term obligations, which typically mature in three years or less.
-Under certain circumstances, Moody's uses the MIG scale for bond anticipation notes with maturities of up to five years.

 MIG Scale

 - "MIG-1" This designation denotes superior credit quality.
 Excellent protection is afforded by established cash flows, highly reliable liquidity support, or demonstrated broad-based access to the market for refinancing. - "MIG-2" This designation denotes strong credit quality.
 Margins of protection are ample, although not as large as in the preceding group. - "MIG-3" This designation denotes acceptable credit quality.
 Liquidity and cash-flow protection may be narrow, and market access for refinancing is likely to be less well-established. - "SG" This designation denotes speculative-grade credit quality.
 Debt instruments in this category may lack sufficient margins of protection. - "NR" Is assigned to an unrated obligation, obligation and/or program.